jasonfoknxu/jasonfoknxu/README.md

 - Help translating software to Traditional Chinese from English/Simplified Chinese
 - Start providing free web services from 2014
 - Cooperated with live streamer
-- Founder/Admin of [nxu.biz](https://nxu.biz) (A website to provide services, tools and software for everyone.)
+- Founder/Admin of [nxu.biz](https://nxu.biz) (A website to provide services, tools and software for everyone.
+Will be revamped and merged to new service.)
 - Founder/Admin of [YUKARI FAN CLUB](https://yukari.top) (A fan club of Xiao Yuan, a singer/live streamer in China)
-- Previous have an online store with my own developed system [NXUShop](https://shop.nxuweb.net) [2015 - 2017]
+- Previous have an online shop with my own developed system [NXUShop](https://shop.nxuweb.net) [2015 - 2017]
 - Experience in writing tech gadgets reviews & unboxing on my blog [NXUTech](https://tech.nxuweb.net) [2013 - 2016]
 - Experience in writing tech news on my blog [NXUNews](https://news.nxuweb.net) [2011 - 2013]